Where minds and music matter

 and future leaders gather.

 Harris Institute is the only school outside the US in Billboard’s ‘Top 11 Schools’.
-It ranked best private school for a 6th year in the ‘Media Arts Education Report’ and is the only post secondary school in North America to achieve four 0% Student Loan Default Rates.
+It ranked best private school for a 6th year in the ‘Media Arts Education Report’ and is one of the only post secondary schools in North America to achieve four 0% Student Loan Default Rates.

-The college offers comprehensive audio and music industry diploma programs taught by active award winning leaders starting in March, July and November.
+The college specializes in comprehensive audio and music industry education taught by active award winning leaders.
+Twelve month Diploma Programs start in March, July and November.

 Alumni Janet Baker (L), Director of Administration; David Quilico (2nd from R), Vice President and Mishelle Pack (R), A&R Creative, won the first ever ‘Music Publisher of the Year’ Award at the 2017 SOCAN Awards.
 SOCAN’s Peter Fera (2nd from L).
 David Quilico teaches ‘Artists & Repertoire’ and ‘Creative Entrepreneur’ at Harris Institute.